musa-raza/flappycat/README.md

 ### Implementation Timeline

 **Day 1**: Setup all necessary Node modules, including getting webpack up and running.
-Doing research on all the libraries I want to use including the physics engine I want to implement handling the gravitational logistics of my cat.
+Doing research on all the libraries I want to use including the physics engine I want to implement, which will handle the gravitational logistics of my cat.

 **Day 2**: Work on rendering the board, cat, trees and pipes.